0xfirechain/.github/profile/README.md

 ### Welcome to FireChain's Realm! 🔥🔗

 Greetings, fellow blockchain enthusiasts!
-This is Firehain, your guide through the fiery depths of decentralized innovation.
+This is FireChain, your guide through the fiery depths of decentralized innovation.
 Step into FireChain's domain, where we ignite ideas, forge solutions, and unleash the power of blockchain technology!

 🔥 **Igniting Innovation:** At FireChain, we're on a mission to ignite innovation within the blockchain space.
 From crafting groundbreaking decentralized applications to pioneering new solutions, we're constantly pushing the boundaries of what's possible.